 There is a long-standing dispute between the states of Punjab and Haryana over water-sharing agreements.
 Their dispute has hit the news again recently when Punjab’s Assembly proposed a Bill to return land acquired for the Sutlej-Yamuna Link (SYL) Canal.
 This project is intended to carry Haryana’s share of water from the Indus river basin.

-1. Disputes over unfair division of state Punjab
+1. Disputes over the unfair division of state Punjab

 The dispute has its roots in the post-Independence era during reorganisation of India.
-In 1966, the Province of Punjab was divided into Himachal Pradesh, Haryana and Punjab.
-However, the newly formed state of Punjab had the most water, causing disputes among the neighbours.
+In 1966, the Province of Punjab was divided into Punjab, Himachal Pradesh, and Haryana, of which the latter two had the most water, causing disputes among the neighbours.
 Various water sharing arrangements and projects were proposed to resolve this dispute, and a key element of the solution was to build the Sutlej-Yamuna Link (SYL) canal.

 2. Punjab government backs out of the water sharing agreement